msa-em/nanocartography/nanocartography.md

 :::{figure} ./images/image22.tiff
 :name: fig15

-Figure 15: Schematic illustrating how the local misorientation between two crystals is formulated. a and b) Crystals A and B in a given orientation. c) Misorientation angle and axis between the two crystals.
+Schematic illustrating how the local misorientation between two crystals is formulated. a and b) Crystals A and B in a given orientation. c) Misorientation angle and axis between the two crystals.
 d) Conversion to primary axes coordinate system.